-Le & Tran commercial litigators advise and represent clients during arbitral proceedings, including the use of effective strategies, tactics, procedures.
+Le & Tran commercial litigators and arbitration lawyers advise and represent clients during arbitral proceedings, including the use of effective strategies, tactics, procedures.
 Over the years, Le & Tran has successfully developed the experience and skills which fully encompass the entire arbitration process and the law on commercial arbitration.
 This includes filing a lawsuit in arbitration, effectively representing clients before the arbitral tribunal, the use of legal experts, protecting the rights and interests of the client, and representing clients in requesting revocation/recognition of the arbitral award.

-What is commercial arbitration law?
+What is commercial arbitration and commercial arbitration law?

 One of the disadvantages to commercial arbitration is that, unlike a first instance court, the decision of the arbitrator is final.
 There is no opportunity for appeal to a higher tribunal so the parties must prepare their case thoroughly.
 In addition, the process of arbitration is of shorter duration than traditional litigation, so there is less time to develop evidence and negotiate out-of-court settlements during an ongoing arbitration.

 Prior to entering commercial arbitration, the parties must agree to have their dispute, and all legal claims connected to the matter, settled by an arbitrator.
 This is often specified in provisions of the commercial contract between the parties before the business transaction occurs.
 However, the parties may also agree to submit the matter to arbitration after a dispute arises.
 Issues such as selection of arbitrator, venue, choice of law, evidence, and award limits must be contained in the agreement.
 By default, many disputing parties agree to abide by the rules of the arbitration tribunal, such as VIAC (Vietnam International Arbitration Center) or another body in order to save time and money in determining the full terms of the arbitration provisions.